SigmanGroup/Ni_stereoconvergent_coupling/README.md

 This code is released under the MIT license.
 Commercial use, Modification, Distribution and Private use are all permitted.
 The use of this workflow can be acknowledged with the following citation: https://pubs.acs.org/articlesonrequest/AOR-4BU5KPI6WVZXCZQIEV98

 ## Contributors
-- ForwardStepCandidates_updated: code by Tobias Gensch with contributions from Cian Kingston
+- ForwardStepCandidates_updated: code by Tobias Gensch with contributions from Cian Kingston.
+Code is a translation of a MatLab script from Iris Guo
 - gen_linear_regression: code by Tobias Gensch with contributions from Ellyn Peters, Jen Crawford, and Cian Kingston
 - gen_pca_clustering: code by Tobias Gensch with contributions from Cian Kingston
 - gen_threshold_and_multidescriptor_plot: code by Tobias Gensch with contributions from Cian Kingston